miyako/4d-component-excel-library/README.md

 # 4d-component-excel-application
-clone of the component originall published in 2011
+clone of the component originally published in 2011